atkm/seisan-line/README.md

 For example, here's [the directory tree of my default](docs/definitions_tree.txt).

 ### Add new OS ###
-If your new OS uses kickstart, preseed or autoyast, procedures to add the OS is identical to adding a new type (see the previous entry).
+If your new OS uses kickstart, preseed or autoyast, procedures to adding the OS is identical to adding a new type (see the previous entry).
 Otherwise, create a new directory under `origami/lib/origami/inventory`, and copy structures of other inventories.
 For example, `inventory/kickstart` has [this structure](docs/inventory_kickstart_tree.txt).
+`definition_base.erb` is a master template for `definition.rb` with some parameters extracted.
+These parameters are what you create yaml files for.
+Place the yaml files in `seeds/` directory.
+Then configure origami to read your new inventory.
+This is done across codes under `lib/origami/core/`.

 ### Change pre-defined installation options (such as `network`, `firewall`, and so on) ###
-These options are defined in `ks_base.erb` and `definition_base.erb` under `origami/lib/origami/inventory/[kickstart,definition]`.
+These options are defined in `*_base.erb` files under `origami/lib/origami/inventory/*/`.

 ### VirtualBox instead of VMware (not supported yet) ###
 Use `--vbox` flag with either `--define` or `--bootstrap`.
 This will change the `disk_format` in `definiton.rb` from 'VMDK' to 'VDI'.
 Alternatively, you should change the option in `definition_base.erb` if you use VirtualBox primarily.

+## To Do ##
+- Read inventory automatically
+- `--vbox` flag
+- An abstraction layer over seed yaml files
+  e.g. `seisan --config CentOS-*-*-FOSS --param pkgs --val [openssh-server, ntp, vim, emacs, ruby]` changes hash values of keys that match `CentOS-*-*-FOSS` in `pkgs.yml` to `[openssh-server, ntp, vim, emacs, ruby]`.